jmsaRuc/Viability_of_Localized_Open-source_LLMs_in_Practice/README.md

+# Viablility of localized open-source LLMS In practice
+This this is a repo made from the GenAI-stack, used in our school project.

 # GenAI Stack
 The GenAI Stack will get you started building your own GenAI application in no time.
 The demo applications can serve as inspiration or as a starting point.